-The two-stage, variable speed integrated control used in SL280DFNV units has an added feature of an internal Watchguard control.
+The two-stage, variable speed integrated control used in SL280UHNV units has an added feature of an internal Watchguard control.
 The feature serves as an automatic reset device for ignition control lockout caused by ignition failure.
-This type of lockout is usually due to low gas line pressure.
 After one hour of continuous thermostat demand for heat, the Watchguard will break and remake thermostat demand to the furnace and automatically reset the control to begin the ignition sequence.

-NOTE - The integrated control thermostat selection DIP switch is factory-set in the "TWO-STAGE" position.
+NOTE - The ignition control thermostat selection DIP switch is factory-set in the "TWO-STAGE" position.

-Applications Using a Two-Stage Thermostat See FIGURE 27 for ignition control sequence
+Applications Using a Two-Stage Thermostat See Figure 30 for ignition control sequence

-- A Heating Sequence -- Integrated Control Thermostat Selection DIP Switch 1 OFF in "Two-Stage" Position (Factory Setting). - 1 On a call for heat, thermostat first-stage contacts close sending a signal to the integrated control.
+A - Heating Sequence Integrated Control Thermostat Selection DIP Switch 1 OFF in "Two-Stage"Position (Factory Setting)

-The integrated control runs a self-diagnostic program and checks high temperature limit switches for normally closed contacts and pressure switches for normally open contacts.
-The combustion air inducer is energized at low speed.

-- 2 Once the control receives a signal that the low pressure switch has closed, the combustion air inducer begins a 15-second pre-purge in low speed. - NOTE - If the low fire pressure switch does not close the combustion air inducer will switch to high fire.
-After a 15 second pre-purge the high fire pressure switch will close and the unit will begin operation on high fire.
-After 10 to 20 seconds of high fire operation the unit will switch to low fire.. - 3 After the pre-purge is complete, a 20-second initial ignitor warm-up period begins.
-The combustion air inducer continues to operate at low speed. - 4 After the 20-second warm-up period has ended, the gas valve is energized on low fire (first stage) and ignition occurs.
+- 1 On a call for heat, thermostat first-stage contacts close sending a signal to the integrated control.
+The integrated control runs a self-diagnostic program and checks high temperature limit switch for normally closed contacts and pressure switch for normally open contacts.
+The combustion air inducer is energized at low speed. - 2 Once the control receives a signal that the pressure switch has closed, the combustion air inducer begins a 15-second pre-purge in low speed. - 3 After the pre-purge is complete, a 20-second initial ignitor warm-up period begins.
+The combustion air inducer continues to operate at low speed. - 4 After the 20-second warm-up period has ended, the gas valve is energized on low fire and ignition occurs.
 At the same time, the control module sends a signal to begin an indoor blower 30-second ON-delay.
 When the delay ends, the indoor blower motor is energized on the low fire heating speed, the HUM contacts close energizing the humidifier and 120V ACC terminal is energized.
-The furnace will continue this operation as long as the thermostat has a first-stage heating demand. - 5 If second-stage heat is required, the thermostat second- stage heat contacts close and send a signal to the integrated control.
+The furnace will continue this operation as long as the thermostat has a first-stage heating demand. - 5 If second-stage heat is required, the thermostat second-stage heat contacts close and send a signal to the integrated control.
 The integrated control initiates a 30-second second-stage recognition delay. - 6 At the end of the recognition delay, the integrated control energizes the combustion air inducer at high speed.
-The control also checks the high fire (second stage) pressure switch to make sure it is closed.
-The high fire (second stage) gas valve is energized and the indoor blower motor is energized for operation at the high fire heating speed. - 7 When the demand for high fire (second stage) heat is satisfied, the combustion air inducer is switched to the low-fire heating speed and the high-fire (second stage) gas valve is de-energized.
-The low-fire (first stage) gas valve continues operation.
-The indoor blower motor is switched to the low-fire heating speed. - 8 When the thermostat demand for low-fire (first stage) heat is satisfied, the gas valve is de-energized and the field-selected indoor blower off delay begins.
+The gas valve is energized on high fire and the indoor blower motor is energized for operation at the high fire heating speed. - 7 When the demand for (second stage) heat is satisfied, the combustion air inducer is switched to the low-fire heating speed and the gas valve is re-duced to low fire.
+The low-fire gas valve continues operation.
+The indoor blower motor is switched to the low-fire heating speed. - 8 When the thermostat demand for low-fire heat is satisfied, the gas valve is de-energized and the field-selected indoor blower off delay begins.
 The combustion air inducer begins a 5-second postpurge period. - 9 When the combustion air post-purge period is complete, the inducer, the HUM contacts as well as the 120V ACC terminals are de-energized.
 The indoor blower is de-energized at the end of the off delay.

-Applications Using A Single-Stage Thermostat See FIGURE 28 for ignition control sequence
+Applications Using A Single-Stage Thermostat See Figure 31 for ignition control sequence

-B - Heating Sequence -- Control Thermostat Selection DIP Switch 1 ON in "Single-Stage" Position
+B - Heating Sequence -- Integrated Control Thermostat Selection DIP Switch 1 ON in "Single-Stage" Position